VincentKovar/Agentics101/LEARNING.md

 **Sidequest flag:** None.
 Lateral thinking on Spanish Emigration and M&A Analyzer stayed in service of the core concept.

 **Feynman gap:** Closed.
 Gap on Zap-with-AI was identified, pressure-tested, and resolved.
 Teaching snapshot produced.

+---

+**Date:** May 11, 2026
+**Topic:** Module 5 · Communicate Impact · Lesson 1 + Lab — From Numbers to Narrative

+**Core concept:** Automation impact is only credible when quantified, assumption-stated, and translated into language that answers the leadership question: "What value did this create?"

+**Connection to main goal:** Directly serves the capstone submission and establishes the business case framework applicable to Post2myGithub, M&A Analyzer, and Spanish Emigration tool as licensable products.

+**Next action:** Begin Module 3 Five-Dimension Evaluation Model scoring for Post2myGithub; build capstone slide structure against the rubric gap analysis completed today.

+**Sidequest flag:** Two flags — Obsidian/LLM pattern recognition integration, and collaborative team indexing with AI deduplication.
+Both parked.
+Verdict: real v2/v3 product thinking, not distractions — log in LEARNING.md for roadmap.

+**Feynman gap:** Four-Lens Framework (Module 4) not yet tested — needs a session before capstone alternative evaluation section is written.

+---